-When you think about attending carnival in Salvador, what do you picture yourself doing?
+When you think about attending carnaval in Salvador, what do you picture yourself doing?

 Are you in a bloco walking right alongside your favorite band or artist, wearing a commemorative shirt that tells the world, “yes, I am with them?”

 Or, are you in a camarote (viewing stand)?
-Maybe even one that has a spa experience and premium cocktails — letting carnival come to you?
+Maybe even one that has a spa experience and premium cocktails — letting carnaval come to you?

 Or, maybe you down on the street, elbow-to-elbow with the crowds, jumping up and down rhythmically with everyone else as the trios pass by?

-All of these are legit ways to take in carnival in Salvador.
+All of these are legit ways to take in carnaval in Salvador.
 And since the festivities go on for six days, you have time for them all!

 Personally, I’m a fan of mixing and matching these experiences — depending up the circuit and the band or artist.
 It’s like going to a buffet (or what we call “comida a quilo” here — “food by the kilogram”) — I get to sample a little bit of everything.

 So, what do you need to know about each type of experience?